About the course

 - a 20,000-word dissertation on a topic in Judaism and Christianity in the Graeco-Roman World; and

-- an oral examination (viva voce) on your dissertation topic and wider knowledge of Judaism and Christianity in the Graeco-Roman World.
+- an oral examination (viva voce) on your dissertation topic and wider knowledge of Judaism and Christianity in the Graeco-Roman World, unless individually dispensed by the examiners.

 Given the selective admission and consequent small numbers of students on this course, it is difficult to offer general statistics about graduate destinations as each case is distinctive.

-The great majority of graduates of the MPhil in Judaism and Christianity in the Graeco-Roman World go on to pursue doctoral research, at Oxford or another leading university, in either Jewish studies, New Testament or early Christianity.
-A few recent graduates have pursued careers in fields including academic administration and teaching (secondary school; English as a Foreign Language).
+The great majority of graduates of the MPhil in Judaism and Christianity in the Graeco-Roman World go on to pursue doctoral research at Oxford or another leading university, in either Jewish studies, New Testament or early Christianity.
+A few recent graduates have pursued careers in fields including academic administration and teaching, eg secondary school or English as a Foreign Language.

 Proven and potential academic excellence